-- FUT (follicular unit transplantation), also known as ‘Strip Surgery’, is where a strip of hair is harvested from the back of the head for transplant in the area affected by hair loss.
+- FUT (follicular unit transplantation), also known as 'Strip Surgery' or FUSS (Follicular Unit Strip Surgery), is where a strip of hair is harvested from the back of the head for transplant in the area affected by hair loss.
 This is an invasive treatment which leads to a tell-tale scarring in a line across the back of the head.

 - FUE (Follicular Unit Extraction), is a newer method of hair transplant surgery in which a small round punch is used to extract smaller units containing one to four hairs.
 These are then transplanted individually to the areas with hair loss.
 This leads to a much more natural result however it is a very time consuming process to remove each hair one at a time.

 The work done by the ARTAS Robotic Hair Transplant System (pictured right) is actually very similar to FUE surgery, however, according to the manufacturers, the benefit of using the $200,000 robot is that it is able to quickly identify and harvest individual hair follicles from the back of the head, without human intervention.
 By combining advanced digital imaging, with speed and precision, it is claimed the robot makes the process of harvesting of hair from the donor area quicker and less invasive.
 In turn, these benefits should lead to minimal invasion, allegedly producing better, more natural-looking results with faster recovery times.
 The robotic system does not put hair transplant surgeons out of work entirely though - skilled humans are still required to place the harvested hairs into the areas of the head affected by balding.

 Not suitable for everyone